ONLYOFFICE-QA/testing-appserver/README.md

 Contains RSpec based tests for Appserver Portals and Personal.

+***The AppServer project is deprecated, so this testing repo also.***
+Please refer to next generation of AppServer - DocSpace and it's [testing repo](https://github.com/ONLYOFFICE-QA/testing-docspace)

 ## Rake Tasks

 Before usage initialize with wrata api key from [https://wrata-url/clients/api_keys](https://wrata-url/clients/api_keys)